Think About Contraception

 I believe in informed consent and free choice.

 Because oral contraceptives are poorly studied drugs given to healthy women, prescribers are morally obligated to thoroughly explore the known risks.
-If you still want to take a pill daily knowing you could develop everything from weight gain to migraines to a healthy relationship with your moods all the way to your very life, then that is your choice.
+If you still want to take a pill daily knowing you could develop everything from weight gain to migraines to an unhealthy relationship with your moods all the way to your very life, then that is your choice.

 What we are trading to control our cycle